SCOPE OF THIS CHAPTER

 - Make any additional arrangements to support the child's on-going education in the event of an exclusion.

 N.B.
-Where a looked after child is excluded from school, the child's social worker must inform the child's Independent Reviewing Officer and Derby City Virtual School.
+Where a Child in Care child is excluded from school, the child's social worker must inform the child's Independent Reviewing Officer and Derby City Virtual School.

+Children in Care and Previously Looked After Children have disproportionately high rates of exclusion and are particularly vulnerable to the impacts of exclusions.
 Where a child is excluded from school for a fixed period, the school will provide work for the child for the first 5 days of the exclusion.
 The social worker must liaise with the residential staff/carers about suitable arrangements for supervising the child doing the schoolwork during the day and ensuring the child does not go out during school hours.
-With effect from the sixth day the school should provide a place for the child to be educated.
+With effect from the 6th day the school should provide a place for the child to be educated.

 The school will communicate the reasons for the exclusion to the residential staff/carer, the social worker and Welfare Call by letter.
 The social worker should inform the parents, if appropriate.